 Harcourt is home to some of the largest commercial plantings of cider apples in Australia.

-There are more than 40 different varieties of traditional cider apples in vast, yet selectively grown orchards of Henry of Harcourt and Bress.
-They grow and mill cider apples from England and France, each chosen for their biting fresh flavours.
+More than 40 varieties of traditional cider apples are grown in the vast orchards of Henry of Harcourt and Bress.
+Cider apples from England and France are chosenfor their biting fresh flavours.